petroczibalazs/sortable-list-PB/README.md

-# Frontend Mentor - Calculator app solution
+# Frontend coding challenges - Sortable List Component

-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Sortable List challenge](https://www.frontendpro.dev/frontend-coding-challenges/sortable-list-component-yfG6JlItkHMpWze4wacs).
 ## Table of contents

 - [Overview](#overview)